apache/flink/docs/programming_guide.md

 </div>

 **Note:** Currently, the collection data source requires that data types and iterators implement `Serializable`.
-Furthermore, collection data sources can not be executed in parallel (degree of parallelism = 1).
+Furthermore, collection data sources can not be executed in parallel ( parallelism = 1).

 [Back to top](#top)